-Many of these are advanced options: if unsure, leave at their default settings.
+Mostly leave at their default settings.

 - Whether to Close audio device when stopped and application inactive.
-Enable this to allow other programs to be open at the same time as REAPER, and to be able to switch between them. - Close audio device when inactive and tracks are record armed.
-Enable this to allow REAPER to share your audio device with other programs when you have record armed tracks. - An option to Close audio device when inactive and REWIRE devices are open. - Close audio device when stopped and active.
-If enabled, REAPER will automatically close audio devices when audio is not being played back.
+Enables you to switch between REAPER and other open programs. - Close audio device when inactive and tracks are record armed.
+Allows REAPER to share yours audio device with other programs when you have record armed tracks. - An option to Close audio device when inactive and REWIRE devices are open. - Close audio device when stopped and active.
+Automatically close audio devices when audio is not playing. - Enabling Warn when unable to open audio/MIDI devices and Warn when enabled MIDI devices are - not present could potentially help you to troubleshoot if you encounter hardware interface issues.